You are currently on Hearing Direct UK

 The Apple software and partnering brands will come at a cost.
 On-the-other-hand, ASD, neckloops, and wireless listeners act as an affordable and efficient alternative.

-At Hearing Direct, you will find an abundance of wireless items that will amplify sounds and enhance the way we listen.
+At Hearing Direct, you will find many wireless items that will amplify sounds and enhance the way we listen.

 Shop US Store | Shop UK Store

 Assistive Listening Devices - Our online store is full or wireless TV listeners, external headsets, and neckloops.